multiview-stitcher/multiview-stitcher/README.md

 ### Code example

 These code snippets walk you through a small stitching workflow consisting of
-- preparing the input image data and metadata (tile positions, spacing, channels)
+1) Preparing the input image data and metadata (tile positions, spacing, channels)
-- registering the tiles
+2) Registering the tiles
-- stitching / fusing the tiles
+3) Stitching / fusing the tiles

-#### Prepare data for stitching
+#### 1) Prepare data for stitching

 ```python